-A member of the Providence College Board of Trustees and Corporation - with prior service as chair of the Board's Strategic Planning Committee - Father Shanley also has served on the executive committee of the American Catholic Philosophical Association.
-As former regent of studies for the Dominican Province of St. Joseph, Father Shanley held a seat on the Provincial Council, a body of 12 Dominican Friars serving as cabinet-level advisors to the prior provincial.
+A member of the Corporation of Providence College and the Board of Trustees - with prior service as chair of the Board's Strategic Planning Committee - Fr.
+Shanley also has served on the executive committee of the American Catholic Philosophical Association.
+As former regent of studies for the Dominican Province of St. Joseph, Fr.
+Shanley held a seat on the Provincial Council, a body of 12 Dominican Friars serving as cabinet-level advisors to the prior provincial.
 He advised the prior provincial on all matters pertaining to the intellectual and academic life of the province.

-An opera aficionado, Father Shanley is a self-described sports enthusiast who enjoys golf and incorporates Xing Yi martial arts into his daily routine.
+An opera aficionado, Fr.
+Shanley also is a self-described sports enthusiast who enjoys golf and incorporates Xing Yi martial arts into his daily routine.